 In most cases, Leptospirosis in dogs is highly treatable when recognized early.
-Conventional treatment with antibiotics (typically Doxycycline) usually takes quick effect but aren’t always necessary if working with a homeopathic vet; homeopathy is very successful in treating lepto.
+Conventional treatment with antibiotics (typically Doxycycline) usually takes quick effect but aren’t always necessary if you work with a homeopathic vet.
+Homeopathy is very successful in treating lepto.

-However it’s important to note that there is a terrible peracute (very sudden) form of the disease where animals go into rapid shock and die.
+However it’s important to note that there is a peracute (very sudden) form of the disease where animals go into rapid shock and die.
 Very sadly, neither vaccination nor antibiotics will save these cases.

-The Leptospirosis Vaccine
+The Leptospirosis Vaccine in Dogs

 There are many problems with the Leptospirosis vaccine, which is why many vets stay away from it.
 The two most important strikes against it are …

-- It does not provide effective immunization
+- It doesn’t provide effective immunization

 - It has an extremely high rate of adverse reactions